-Bach was choirmaster at this Gothic church for 27 years, and Martin Luther preached here on Whitsunday 1539, signaling the arrival of Protestantism in Leipzig.
+Bach served as choirmaster at this Gothic church for 27 years, and Martin Luther preached here on Whitsunday 1539, signaling the arrival of Protestantism in Leipzig.
 Originally the center of a 13th-century monastery, the tall church (rebuilt in the 15th century) now stands by itself.
-Bach wrote most of his cantatas for the church's famous boys' choir, the Thomanerchor, which was founded in the 13th century; the church continues as the choir's home as well as a center of Bach tradition.
+Bach wrote most of his cantatas for the church's famous boys' choir, the Thomanerchor, which was founded in the 13th century.
+Today, the church continues to serve as the choir's home as well as a center of Bach tradition.

 Bach's 12 children and the infant Richard Wagner were baptized in the early-17th-century font; Karl Marx and Friedrich Engels also stood before this same font, godfathers to Karl Liebknecht, who grew up to be a revolutionary as well.